clittleaer/pyde_gauge/README.md

 1. Wrap and/or recode RLR script from PSMSL
 2. Long-period tide “corrections”
 3. Uncertainty in IB/GM corrections (multiple datasets)
-4. Correcting for “global mean” terms, including fingerprints (Using Fredrikse et al. 2021 Dataset) and VLM (using XXX)
+4. Correcting for “global mean” terms, including fingerprints (Using Fredrikse et al. 2021 Dataset) and VLM (using, e.g., Hammond et al. 2021:  https://doi.org/10.1029/2021JB022355)
 5. Careful vetting of coastal locations where it makes sense to compare with models/altimetry.
 Ideally, these are locations right along the coastline and are not nestled back in and embayments or upriver.
-* My -- maybe idealistic -- vision is to have this be determined by the spatial coherence of TGs (which of course will be determined by the spatial/temporal scale you care about!).
+My -- maybe idealistic -- vision is to have this be determined by the spatial coherence of TGs (which of course will be determined by the spatial/temporal scale you care about!).
 6. Clustering/spatial averaging/coherence.
-7. Time mean
+7. Time mean quantities

 ## Datasets -- desired
  * SWOT